 VMworld, VMware’s annual user conference, offers stakeholders the knowledge and tools needed to fully leverage virtualization and cloud technologies.
 The conference has grown over the years and attendee feedback showed VMworld had begun to lose the “magic” it once had, becoming a more formal, predictable affair.

 LEWIS Pulse was charged with renewing the excitement and character that once helped establish the conference and draw in new attendees.

-- #VMworldQuiz Contest: LEWIS Pulse developed a mobile-responsive app for the VMworld Facebook page as a way to increase direct interaction with the VMworld community.
-The app included trivia questions about VMworld, and users were invited to enter for the chance to win an Apple Watch.
+- #VMworldQuiz Contest: LEWIS Pulse developed a mobile-responsive app for the VMworld Facebook page as a way to increase direct interaction with the VMworld community

-- #VMworldChat CrowdChat: LEWIS Pulse organized a CrowdChat one month prior to the event, to begin building excitement around VMworld.
-Both VMworld alumni and new VMworld attendees were invited to participate and share tips and insights on what to expect.
+- #VMworldChat CrowdChat: The team organized a CrowdChat one month prior to the event, inviting both VMworld alumni and new attendees to participate and share insights

-Onsite buzz was continued by live tweeting from keynotes, publishing daily blogs with highlights from the event, live-streaming key events via Periscope and promoting photos and other rich media content across the VMworld social channels.
+- Onsite buzz was continued with daily contests, live tweeting, daily event highlight blogs, live-streams of key events and publishing rich media content across the VMworld social channels

 Go back to client stories